BenJMcCarty/Helping_Your_Hosts/README.md

 # **Results:**

-The Random Forest classification model showed the strongest performance in terms of properly identifying whether a property would meet the threshold of 4.8 or higher.
+The "Random Forest" classification model showed the strongest performance in terms of properly identifying whether a property would meet the threshold of 4.8 or higher.
 The model is correct 67% of the time, which is better than my baseline model of 50%.

 > Potential factors for the inaccuracy may include:
 >* Extreme values in the data